-The Company expects to use cash to grow its finance receivables portfolio and to purchase property and equipment in the amount of approximately \$2 million to \$3 million in the next 12 months in connection with opening new stores and refurbishing existing stores.
-Occasionally, the Company may also use cash to repurchase its common stock.
+The Company expects to use cash to grow its finance receivables portfolio and to purchase property and equipment in the amount of approximately \$2 million in the next 12 months primarily in connection with refurbishing existing stores.
+In addition, from time to time, the Company may use cash to repurchase its common stock.
+During the six months ended October 31, 2008, the Company did not repurchase shares of its common stock.

 The revolving credit facilities mature in April 2009.
 The \$10 million term loan is payable in 120 consecutive and substantially equal installments beginning June 1, 2006.
-The interest rate on the term loan is currently fixed at 7.33%.
-The Company expects that it will be able to renew or refinance the revolving credit facilities on or before the maturity date.
+The interest rate on the term loan is fixed at 7.33%.
+The Company expects that it will be able to renew or refinance the revolving credit facilities on or before the date they mature.
 The Company believes it will have adequate liquidity to satisfy its capital needs for the foreseeable future.